-It is widely known that St Bede (d.
+It is widely recognised that St Bede (d.
 735), whose venerable body lies in the Galilee Chapel of Durham Cathedral, played a vital role in the transmission of early Christian teaching—including the thought of St Ambrose of Milan (d.
 397) and St Augustine of Hippo (d.
-430)—to subsequent generations of theologians, and his Ecclesiastical History of the English People continues to be regarded as a preeminent source for the religious history of his time.
+430)—to subsequent generations of theologians, and his Ecclesiastical History of the English People continues to be regarded as a preeminent source for early medieval religious history.

 Bede was also a prolific preacher, composing many homilies, uncovering the meaning of passages from scripture, which have resonated with communities of faith and scholarship down the centuries.
 They are a testament to intense spiritual love, first for God and then for the whole of God's creation, not to mention a capacity for the poetic expression of Christian truth: